-It is clear that $j^r\pi$ is a submersion, and it is fiberwise holomorphic because in each fiber we have a map from some $\mathbb{C}^{m_1}$ to some $\mathbb{C}^{m_2}$ (after composing with a chart $\varphi_i$) whose formula is that of the integrable case which is trivially holomorphic, so point 1 holds.
+It is clear that $j^r\pi$ is a submersion, and it is fiberwise holomorphic because in each fiber we have a map from some $\mathbb{C}^{m_1}$ to some $\mathbb{C}^{m_2}$ (after composing with a chart $\varphi_i$), whose formula is that of the integrable case which is holomorphic, so item (1) holds.

 We now prove the equality $j^r_{D}(\pi \circ\tau_k)=j^r\pi(j^r_{D}\tau_k)$: let $\varphi_i^{-1}$ be any chart whose domain contains $\pi\circ\tau_k(x)$.
 Then by the definition given in proposition \ref{pro:projjets}